-New Oregon lab, seed certification bring standards to hemp
+Growers hope standards bring order to hemp industry ‘mess’

 Hemp growers like Trey Willison applauded the move toward greater transparency in a booming market.

-Some novice farmers are falling prey to seed sellers who are secretly, or even unwittingly, marketing seed that will grow into “hot” cannabis plants, with THC levels too high to market legally as hemp, he said.
+Some novice farmers are falling prey to seed sellers who secretly, or even unwittingly, market seed that grows into “hot” cannabis plants, with THC levels too high to market legally as hemp, he said.

 Hemp and marijuana are both cannabis plants but have different THC levels.
 Marijuana, illegal under federal law, refers to plants with more than a trace of THC.
 Hemp has almost no THC — 0.3% or less under U.S. government standards.